 Cindi Johnson, MA, CBIST is our founder and Executive Director.
 Cindi has worked with people disabled by brain injury as a cognitive rehabilitation therapist, administrator and author since 1986.

 Greta Ann Hurst, BA has been our Office Manager since 2004.
 Her extensive background in administrative support and her 16+ years of caring for her brother who had a brain injury make her a great resource for members, staff, and families.

 Jason Hughes BS, MSHSA has worked in the Human Services field for over ten years.
 Jason comes to the Clubhouse from the Shepherd Center, which he began in 2010.
 At Shepherd, Jason worked with military patients who acquired brain injuries.

 Judy Wissing, MS, CRC, CBIS is our Vocational Specialist.
 She assists Clubhouse members in our work preparation program including job development activities and volunteer placements.
 She has worked in brain injury rehabilitation and taught psychology coursework at the college level before coming to Side by Side.

-Julie Waller, MSOT, OTR/L, CBIS joined us as an intern during college.
+Julie Waller, MSOT, OTR/L, CBIS, ECHM joined us as an intern during college.
 After earning a Master’s of Science in Occupational Therapy degree from Brenau University, she joined our staff and is excited about working with individuals for Life Skills Training and increasing their independence with instrumental activities of daily living.